 Everyone has a favorite scent that reminds them of home.
 Whether you are in love with pumpkin spice or lavender vanilla, put a candle in each room and burn it brightly.
 Candlelight is soothing so it will instantly calm your nerves.
 The scent will remind you of home, and it will make your new place feel like you’re own.

 4.Get on the Internet

 You should have had cable installed by now.
 Connect your laptop and jump online.
 Nothing makes you feel more at home than connecting with family and friends.
 Your loneliness will disappear and, if you’re lucky, your friends will have tips for you that will turn your house into a home.
 Post before and after pictures of your house on your Facebook page.
 The encouraging comments will inspire you to keep making changes.

 You move into your new house and are smacked in the face with peach walls.
 Run to your local home improvement store and grab a can of paint or two.
 You’ll want to paint before you unpack anyway, so you might as well do it now.
 Nothing will turn your house into a home faster than painting it in colors that appeal to you.
+Plus, as Mr. Schambs from Schambs Property Management points out, painting can be relaxing.
+Don’t call professional painters, instead do it yourself.
 While you’re at it, hang window treatments.
 After your walls are dry, hang your favorite pictures and works of art.